James Luxton is Assistant Director of Music at Liverpool Metropolitan Cathedral.

 James’s subsequent posts have included: Tutor of Organ and Music Theory at the Conservatoire Junior Department, Assistant Director of Music at St Peter’s Collegiate Church, Wolverhampton, Musician-in-Residence at Old Swinford Hospital, Stourbridge, and in 2012, was appointed Sub-Assistant Organist of Worcester Cathedral.
 In Worcester, James accompanied the Cathedral Choir for daily services, directed the Cathedral Voluntary Choir at home and abroad, and took part in the 2014 Worcester Three Choirs Festival, performing with the world-renowned Philharmonia Orchestra.

 In Liverpool, James’s role includes directing the girl choristers, the Youth Choir and the Junior Choir, and assisting the Director of Music in the direction of the boy choristers and lay clerks, as well as overseeing the musical training of the probationer choristers.
+In 2016 he became Director of the Metropolitan Cathedral Concerts Society’s Cantata Choir.

 One of the highlights in James’s career includes playing the organ for Pope Benedict XVI’s visit to the UK in 2010: this took place at Oscott College, Birmingham, in a chapel full of the UK’s Catholic Bishops, and was broadcast live on television.
 For this, James received a gold medallion.